ntang/gvoice-sms-takeout-xml/README.md

-# gvoice-sms-takeout-xml
+# gvoice-sms-takeout-html
-Convert Google Voice SMS data from Takeout to .xml suitable for use with SMS Backup and Restore.
+Convert Google Voice SMS data from Takeout to HTML format for viewing and archiving conversations.
 Input data is a folder of .html, image, and vCard files from Google Takeout.

 Working as of September 21, 2024.